 So, to reiterate, the Fluance FiSDK500 is a great sounding dock for the money, it just loses face at higher volumes.
 But that isn’t to say the build quality is anything short of exceptional, though the front of the dock did suffer from leaked glue marring its glossy finish ever so slightly.
 The addition of a set of tweeters, as well as a power boost could help resolve some of the docks sonic short comings, however that might increase the price and subsequently place it at another level.

-It’s a great sounding dock and looks cool for 0.
+Bottom line: It’s a great sounding dock and looks cool for $200.
 Unfortunately, it distorts at high volumes and some of the frequencies get a bit muddles since there are just two speakers.

 You can buy the Fluance FiSDK500 from Amazon for $199.99.